 Camplus Guest Rome is located in the northeast corner of the city, in the historic Pietralata neighbourhood, the backdrop of Pasolini and Morante novels.
 It is a design-oriented building, which is built with sustainable materials and is particularly bright inside, thanks to its functional, modern fixtures.

 The rooms, located from floors three to six, offer a relaxing view far from the traffic of the metropolis, and boast all the amenities that a hotel has to offer.
 The panoramic, fully equipped gym, complete with changing rooms, allows you to relax any time of day.
 The reception is open 24 hours a day, and it is possible to park in the indoor garage.
 You will be housed in a double room.
-Bright and comfortable, the standard double rooms (approx..
+Bright and comfortable, the standard twin bedrooms (approx..
 16 m²) offer all the necessary amenities for a pleasant stay, such as free Wi-Fi, air conditioning, a flat-screen TV, a private bath with a shower, and complimentary toiletries.
 The rooms will be set up with 2 single beds.